 - Where?
 We will meet somewhere on campus, convenient to you, in a space where we can relax.

 - When?
 We meet once a week, for about an hour.
 This commitment is important.
 Once we know who will join, we will find a time that works for everybody in the CLC.

 - Why?
 Finding faith at Dartmouth can be hard.
 Finding a place to explore your faith, grow in it, ask questions, find real community, and be authentic to yourself can be even harder.
 CLC can be that place.
 Join us today!

-Students Fighting Hunger encourages participation from numerous affinity groups on campus to prepare and serve a free community meal at OSLC every Friday throughout the year.
+Hanover Community Kitchen encourages participation from numerous affinity groups on campus to prepare and serve a free community meal at OSLC every Friday throughout the year.
 They are connected to the Dartmouth Center for Service.
-The dedication the students show to this work over the past nine years has been very impressive!
+The dedication the students show to this work is very impressive!
 We are very grateful to be their home site.